 Third Jamgon Kongtrul (1954-1992)

-The Third Jamgon Kongtrul, Lodro Chokyi Senge (1954-1992) died aged 38 in a car accident (which some assert was not an accident), see here.
-Here is a biography by Bokar Rinpoche and also a Guru Yoga for the 3rd Jamgon Kongtrul, here.
+Here is a biography of the 3rd Jamgon Kongtrul by Bokar Rinpoche and also a Guru Yoga for the 3rd Jamgon Kongtrul, here.
 It is said the ‘Guru Yoga’ ‘practice was transformed by the 3rd Jamgon Kongtrul, Karma Lodro Chokyi Senge, into one where his name in Sanskrit is included in the mantra, and so it is filled with blessing.’
-Like the first Kongtrul, he was an accomplished Kalacakra master and gave empowerments in his lifetime, see here.
+Like the first Kongtrul, the third incarnation was an accomplished Kālacakra master and gave several empowerments in his lifetime, see here.

 One of the best (and fullest) online resources for videos of 3rd Jamgon Kongtrul teachings is the Jamgon Kongtrul Archive of Valerio Albisetti, see here.
 Much gratitude to Albisetti for preserving and sharing them with us all.